 The argument in favor of Permanent over Term is really two-fold.

 The first issue is that after the Term policy expires; the insured must re-qualify again to purchase another Term insurance policy, which can be difficult if they are no longer in good health.
 In addition the older you become, statistically the closer you are to death (this is how life insurance underwriters think).
 Therefore, your cost per thousand (life insurance is bought in units of $1,000) will be significantly higher than when you purchased your policy 20 or 30 years ago.
-While most Term policies today have a “conversion rider” (where you can convert to a whole life policy without a medical exam), the conversion must be exercised typically within the first 10 years of the policy.
+While most Term policies today have a “conversion rider” (where you can convert to a whole life policy without a medical exam), the conversion must be exercised typically within the first five to ten years of the policy.

 A permanent policy such as a “Whole Life” (WL) policy on the other hand, will cover you for your entire life (typically to age 100, and with some companies to age 121).
 While premiums for a Whole Life policy are between 6 to 10 times more expensive than Term, it not only covers you for life but also has a cash savings element.
 Which brings us to the second argument for permanent Whole Life over Term.